snowiow/snowiow.github.io/posts/ecs-blue-green-with-terraform.md

 important that we are able to download images from the ECR during the task execution, as well as writing logs, so we pass the needed permissions to the document and restrict the ECR download actions to the ECR Repository of the example app.
-The task role needs permissions to describe cluster it can be run in.
+The task role needs permissions to describe the cluster it can be run in.

 Lastly we create the execution role and task role and append the documents to those roles.